siyuan-bruce/siyuan-bruce.github.io/_posts/2021-11-01-Deutsch-Jozsa-Algorithm.md

 \end{aligned}
 $$

 We can find that the results of the first register in two circuits are $\vert 1\rangle$.
-Similarly, if we use constant function as example, the result will be $\vert 0\rangle$.
-That's what Deutsch can do to solve this problem.
+Similarly, if we use the constant function as an example, the result will be $\vert 0\rangle$.
+So that's what Deutsch can do to solve this problem.

-By only one measurement, we can know whether a function is balanced or constant, while in classical computing world, we need twice to know the result.
+By only one measurement, we can know whether a function is balanced or constant, while in the classical computing world, we need twice to see the result.

 ## 2. Deutsch-Jozsa Algorithm

 Deutsch-Jozsa Algorithm extends Deutsch algorithm into $2^{n}$ dimensions.

-The algorithm goes with following precedures:
+The algorithm goes with the following procedures:

 1. State Preparation
   $$